kapouer/express-dom/README.md

   garbage collected.
 This allows an instance to stay loaded forever.

 * dom.author(plugin), dom.use(plugin)
-  where `plugin(handler, req, res)` returns immediately.
+  where `plugin(resource, req, res)` returns immediately.
-  sets plugins on all future handler instances.
+  sets plugins on all future handler instances, `resource.page` is the browser instance.

 * dom.authors, dom.users
   the arrays populated by previous methods.